RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 Save the current IPv4 table rules.
 The IPv6 can be saved, but we are not (yet) setting up IPv6.

+If you change the rules later you can save them via:

+    $ sudo dpkg-reconfigure iptables-persistent

+But be careful not to make any MAC addresses that have been authorized to connect to the Internet persistent.
+If in doubt, don't save the iptables rules!

 # Add a DNS Resolver